Nickel LPT: Identifying and Preventing Implant Failure

 In 2012, National Jewish Health® Advanced Diagnostic Laboratories introduced a nickel lymphocyte proliferation test (NiLPT) to detect nickel sensitization.

 Nickel lymphocyte proliferation testing is a clinically useful tool for evaluating patients undergoing initial joint replacement surgery or revision.

-Specifically, patients with a prior history of sensitivity to metals can be tested before the initial joint replacement to help chose the right hardware.
-Patients also can be tested after joint replacement if they experience persistent pain and swelling, once an infection or or mechanical failure has been excluded, to determine if hypersensitivity to nickel to in the hardware is the cause.
+Specifically, patients with a prior history of sensitivity to metals can be tested before the initial joint replacement to help choose the right hardware.
+Patients also can be tested after joint replacement if they experience persistent pain and swelling, once an infection or a mechanical failure has been excluded, to determine if hypersensitivity to nickel in the hardware is the cause.

 Backed by Ongoing Research

 The NiLPT is validated against skin patch testing, with good sensitivity and excellent specificity.
 In fact, an ongoing study by National Jewish Health verified that the NiLPT was 68% sensitive and 98% specific for nickel hypersensitivity when compared to skin patch testing.